 Chanel's Spring 1964 collection was lauded for the way in which it blended sophistication with youthful appeal.
 All garments in this collection were cut with a high armhole and smaller shoulder, giving the overall impression of a small frame.
 The models resembled schoolgirls, with straight cut bangs and large white bows tied around their ponytails.
 Pleated, swingy skirts were similar to those worn by schoolgirls.

 As always, the Spring 1964 featured the careful finish for which Chanel was renowned.
 Suit jackets were fully lined and lightly quilted in place to prevent sagging.
 The lining was usually made of the blouse fabric, creating a sense of overall cohesion.
 In the FIDM Museum Chanel suit, the inside lining spills over to the jacket lapels.
 A gold chain is stitched along the inner hem of the jacket, giving it additional weight.
-This gold chain has become a very famous aspect of Chanel's aesthetic, one that is often referenced by Karl Lagerfeld, the current designer for Chanel.
+Gold chains are a very famous aspect of Chanel's aesthetic, one that is often referenced by Karl Lagerfeld, the current designer for Chanel.

 1 Lourdes Font.
 "Chanel, Gabrielle Bonheur."
 In Grove Art Online.
 Oxford Art Online, http://www.oxfordartonline.com/subscriber/article/grove/art/T2081197 (accessed December 2, 2009).